NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - **MAP — Symptoms** — The presenting problem.
 - **CHECK — Tests** — The investigation.
 - **JUDGE — Diagnosis** — What's actually wrong.
-- **DECIDE — Treatment** — Targets the underlying condition the diagnosis revealed.
+- **DECIDE — Treatment** — The full treatment plan, targeting the underlying condition the diagnosis revealed.
-- **ACT — Recovery** — Following through until healed.
+- **ACT — Recovery** — Following through on your part until healed.

 > You can't test without symptoms.
 > You can't diagnose without tests.
 > You can't treat what you haven't diagnosed.
 > You can't recover without following the treatment.

-> Note on Accessible vs. Inaccessible Conditions:
+> **Note on Accessible vs. Inaccessible Conditions:**
 > Diagnosis may reveal causes you cannot treat: another person's defences, systemic inequities, historical wounds.
-This is not failure — it is accurate mapping.
+This is not failure—it is accurate mapping.
+>
+> Lion decides the full solution—all of it.
+The solution exists whether or not you can execute it alone.
+But Ant operates only on your micro-agency: your perception, your reactions, your choices—the portion of the problem within your control.
+>
-> Lion operates on the treatable surface — the portion of the problem within your micro-agency.
-You cannot decide to change what you do not control.
-You can decide your response to it.
+> You cannot act on what you do not control.
+You can act on your response to it.
+>
 > The framework's promise holds: you will see clearly.
 What you do with that sight depends on what is actually accessible to you.
 Sometimes the clearest sight reveals: this part is not mine to fix.
+That knowledge is still power.
+Knowing what's not yours to fix frees you to fix what is.

 ---

+> **Note on Zoological vs. Medical:**
-Animals make you the agent; medical makes you the analyst.
-The cheat sheet uses animals — because you don't resolve a conflict by studying it.
-You resolve it by becoming what it requires.
+> Animals make you the agent; medical makes you the analyst.
+Both lead to action—but from different positions.
+>
+> With animals, you *become*: I am the Eagle.
+I am the Bloodhound.
+You step into the role.
+>
+> With medical, you *observe*: I see symptoms.
+I run tests.
+You stand outside the process.
+>
+> The cheat sheet uses animals—because the medical metaphor, although helpful, lets you stay yourself, and the framework argues that's exactly what has to change.

-## 1.8 The Diagnostic Questions
+## 1.10 The Diagnostic Questions

 **EAGLE — MAPs**